jmmirabile/pykeytool/README.md

 A sane alternative to Java's keytool for certificate management.
 No more cryptic error messages, chain validation failures, or "why won't this just work?" moments.

-** Developed fast with the help of Claude Code.
-But all my idea and my direction, analysis.

 ## Why PyKeyTool?

 If you've ever tried to use Java's keytool, you know the pain:
 - `Failed to establish chain from reply` - What does this even mean?
-- Can't specify custom truststores for certificate imports
+- Can't specify custom truststores for certificate imports.
+- Can't import a cert into keystore without having the chain, but are in possession of the private key?
+Ridiculous!
-- Can't export private keys you already own
+- Can't export private keys you already own.
-- Confusing parameter combinations and unclear error messages
+- Confusing parameter combinations and unclear error messages.
-- Forces you to mix CA certificates with private keys
+- Forces you to mix CA certificates with private keys!
+What?
+Why?
+  - What happened to separation of concerns?
+  - A person or process updating the CA certs would then need the password to the keystore?
+No way!

 PyKeyTool fixes all of this with a clean, intuitive interface that just works.
+Written with Python, deployed as a single file.
+No python imports, etc. Run it locally for testing or on your servers.

 ## Features